 Your first guess might be that the rich live longer because they can pay for superior medical care.
 However, when looking closer at the data, the researchers found that health inequality varied greatly by geographic region.

-While access to care might play some role, the researchers found that geographic differences in life expectancy was not significantly correlated with access to medical care, physical environmental factors, income inequality or labor market conditions.
+While access to care might play some role, the researchers found that geographic differences in life expectancy were not significantly correlated with access to medical care, physical environmental factors, income inequality, or labor market conditions.
 The only significant correlation was with health behaviors such as smoking and exercise levels.
+Those that suffer from health issues may also have problems with finding life insurance policies that can cover them in case of complications, however, some life insurance agencies may be able to help out in cases like these depending on what the health issue is and if it came before or after they got their policy.
+It is crucial to look into this and check that over with a life insurance company to see if this is available or if any adjustments can be made.

 Health inequality definitely exists.
 Fortunately, income inequality doesn’t have to be solved for health inequality to be significantly reduced.
 It appears that changing health habits of the poor is enough to close the gap (although how to accomplish that is another question altogether).
 On an individual level, you might be well served to move to a city where you can walk to work, with nearby parks and a healthier overall culture.